-- A. What is this person saying?
+- A. What is this person saving?

 - a.
 Words

 - b.
 Vocalizations

 - B. How is this person saying it?

 - a.
 Pace/Speed of sound

 - Rushed, moderately paced, slow

 - Pauses or hesitations

 - Delays in response to stimuli

 - b.
 Volume

 - c.
 Pitch

 - d.
 Repetition

 - C. Are there changes in content and style of speech or sound delivery?

 - a.
-When spontaneous
+Spontaneous

 - b.
-When in response to stimuli
+In response to stimuli